4d/docs/website/translated_docs/es/ORDA/remoteDatastores.md

 ### Caché ORDA

 For optimization reasons, data requested from the server via ORDA is loaded in the ORDA remote cache (which is different from the 4D cache).
-The ORDA cache is organized by dataclass, and expires after 30 seconds.
+La caché ORDA está organizada por dataclass y vence después de 30 segundos.

 The data contained in the cache is considered as expired when the timeout is reached.
 Any access to expired data will send a request to the server.
 Los datos caducados permanecen en la caché hasta que se necesite el espacio.